Table of Contents

 Financial experts need a technically sound business plan to join the accelerating pace of machine learning in the industry.
 However, one should bear in mind that financial ML methods don’t curtail the role of theory.
 ML goes hand-in-hand with econometrics so that complex ML algorithms can understand patterns in high-dimensional banking and financial space.

-What are the main ML use cases in the finance industry?
+What are the main machine learning use cases in finance?

 Automation gives an edge to major industries today.
 In finance, it’s the most crucial application of ML.
 Replacing manual tasks, automating the repetitive ones, and boosting productivity have never been easier in the financial sector.
 The right ML strategies made it possible.
 But let’s dig deeper.